 - Or heresies

-The Mark of the True Israel of God
+The Israel of God

 18 Brothers, the grace of our Lord Jesus Christ be with your spirit.
 Amen.

-- Lit. any, some
+- Lit. will carry

 - Or and

 - Greek stigmata: marks, scars, or brands indicating ownership